metasepi/postmortem/PR/FreeBSD-kernel/253800/README.md

 ## Resolution

+* ATS2 cann't avoid this issue, because view on at-view is not useful
-* xxx At-view and separation logic may avoid page fault
+* Separation logic or Rust may avoid page fault

 ## Timeline